frenchie4111/frenchie4111.github.io/_posts/2018-05-20-Retro-OpenAI-Collision-Map.md

 Now that I have a cleaner input, I need to try feeding that information to my DQN, and see if it helps the RL agent.

-Next post: Feeding the detected collision map to a DQN (Blog post coming 5/20/2018)
+Next post: Feeding the detected collision map to a DQN (Blog post coming 5/28/2018)

+_Special thanks to  ◱ PixelyIon for proof reading and other inspiration_